When Puppies and Kittens Need Milk Replacer

-Bottle feeding the litter once a day until mom comes into her milk is another management tool.
-By doing this the puppies or kittens do not have to contend with the flush of milk at two weeks that gives them a loose stool.
-When once a day feeding is used, their system is processing maximum calories from birth and they achieve a more even growth curve.
+Bottle-feeding the litter once a day until mom comes into her milk is another management tool.
+By doing this, the puppies or kittens do not have to contend with the flush of milk at two weeks, which gives them a loose stool.
+When once-a-day feeding is used, their system is processing maximum calories from birth, and they achieve a more even growth curve.
 This also helps in decreasing losses.
 Losses at 48 hours to one week are usually caused by malnutrition and do not have to happen.

 Instead of hand-feeding the smallest puppy, pull the three to four largest puppies away from mom and feed them twice a day with a milk replacer.
 Place the large puppies in a box on a heating pad or with a hot water bottle.
-They will be content with the warmth and the tiny guys will benefit with mom.
-This works well in kittens also.
+They will be content with the warmth and the tiny guys will benefit from getting their nutrition from mom.
+This works well in kittens too.

-I hope you never get an orphan puppy to raise, but if you do, enlist a retired female to care for them.
+I hope you never have an orphan puppy to raise, but if you do, enlist a retired female to care for him.
 We often use retired moms to help care for big litters or for babies with issues.
-I have a friend with a schnauzer that takes any baby and mothers it when bottle feeding.
+I have a friend with a Schnauzer that takes any baby and mothers it when bottle-feeding.
 The baby can be returned to birth mom, if the situation allows it, even after a week's time.
-If you always put the retired mom in the same kennel she will soon learn she is getting a baby when that happens.
+If you always put the retired mom in the same kennel, she will soon learn she is getting a baby when that happens.
 Foster moms will ease your labor of caring for bottle-raised babies by mothering, cleaning, kissing and keeping them warm when you are not available.

 If necessary, you can help orphan puppies survive by fostering them on a nursing mom.
-I do this quickly and with ease.
 Most dog and cat moms are amazing in their ability to know when a baby needs to be mothered and will take them without incident.
 The kindness these moms show to babies is overwhelming the first time you see it.

 has the Bio-Mos®